Matt Tupman

-Matthew David Tupman (born November 25, 1979) is a retired professional baseball catcher.
+Matthew David Tupman (born November 25, 1979) is an American retired catcher in professional baseball.

 Amateur career

 Tupman played for Plymouth State University his freshman year before transferring to University of Massachusetts Lowell.
 He hit .414 his freshman year at Plymouth.
 He batted .363 with 8 home runs, 73 runs, 18 doubles and 50 RBIs his junior year and was named second-team a Division II All-American.